vboyev-MSFT/defender-docs/defender-for-iot/mde-deployment-guide.md

 - Server 2019 and computers with Build Version 17763

-- Lower operating system versions: Machines with lower operating system versions (e.g., Server 2016) can be onboarded to MDE an MDE agent but can't run SENSENDR.
+- Lower operating system versions: Machines with lower operating system versions (e.g., Server 2016) can be onboarded to an MDE agent but can't run SENSENDR.

 ## Passive Monitoring